jbeard4/SCION/README.md

 * C# : [SCION.NET](https://github.com/jbeard4/SCION.NET)
 * Python : [pySCION](https://github.com/jbeard4/pySCION)

+This guide describes how to embed SCION in other JavaScript environments: [Embedding SCION](https://github.com/jbeard4/SCION/wiki/Embedding-SCION)

+*

 # SCION Semantics

 SCION takes many ideas from the SCXML standard.
 In particular, it reuses the syntax of SCXML, but changes some of the semantics.